Top 3 Best Places to Buy Blue Diamonds Online (in 2023)

 You should identify if a blue diamond has had treatment by its grading report.

-What Should You Look for When Buying Blue Diamonds Online?
+What to Look for When Buying Blue Diamonds: The 4Cs

 You've probably heard of the 4Cs by now, a diamond grading system put forth by the Gemological Institute of America.
 With gemstones, they follow the same basic guidelines, but without the actual grades.